 Review immigration status of successful applicant

-If the successful applicant is a non EEA National we will need to assess their current immigration status and whether they are the following should be considered before requesting sponsorship.
+If the successful applicant is not a settled worker then they will need to assess their current immigration status and whether they are the following should be considered before requesting sponsorship.

 Eligibility for Tier 2 Sponsorship